 The importation of controlled drugs and pornography is illegal in the Turks and Caicos Islands.

 There is no risk of disease on the islands and no vaccinations are required for entry.

 Medical facilities are limited.
 Serious cases are usually evacuated to Miami or Nassau.
 There is a small hospital on Grand Turk and some private general practitioners on Providenciales.

-Note: No more than two 90 day permits will be issued in one calendar year.
+Note: No more than two (2) 90 day cruising Permits will be issued in one calendar year.

 Sport fishing without a permit is forbidden, as are spearguns, pole spears, Hawaiian slings and using scuba gear to take any marine life.
 Lobster may be taken in season (August 1 to March 31) by hand or noose.

 Swim wear worn other than poolside or at the beach is frowned upon.